leeroywking/remoteDev/README.md

 # Beginners guide to setting up VS Code's Remote Development plugin pairing with a free-tier AWS EC2 Instance for a better Windows based web developer experience.

 This guide would be good for any developer who finds that their local development environment is resource constrained.
-Either through poor network performance or in my case because the ubuntu WSL took four and a half minutes to run create-react-app.
+Either through poor network performance or in my case because the Ubuntu WSL took four and a half minutes to run create-react-app.
+I made gifs of the steps and did my best to type out actual steps that I did in the gifs.

 ## Assumptions
 - You have access to an AWS free tier account[1]